We help students and their families with costs associated with postsecondary education!

 How to Apply

-To qualify for a Private Student Loan Consolidation through Cedar Education Lending, you must be a graduate of a qualifying college or university.
-You – or your cosigner – must also have a gross monthly income of at least $2,000.
+To qualify for a Private Student Loan Consolidation through Cedar Education Lending, you – or your cosigner – must demonstrate 12 consecutive months of recent earnings history.

 In addition to your name and contact information, you will need to provide specific information in order to apply for a consolidated student loan, including the name of your previous educational institution, the current amount of your private student loan balances, and your social security and drivers license numbers.